 France is one of the world’s largest e-commerce markets.
 In 2019, it ranked as the sixth biggest e-commerce market in the world valued at $43 billion.
 Selling online may be also a good first step to test the waters before launching a full-fledged branch for your brand in one or more French cities.
 French customers are technically savvy and benefit on the whole from a high-speed internet connection.
 Like everywhere else, online shopping has become the new normal since 2020.
 There are, however, some important points you should bear in mind if you want to effectively sell online in France:

 - Provide an outstanding delivery and after-sales service.
 French consumers are particularly sensitive to a good after-sales customer service and appreciate a prompt and reliable delivery.
-Reassurance about delivery, tracking goods and receiving all the relevant information are very important in France, even more so than in the UK.
-85% of French consumers would be happy to track every order, rather than just high-value items, compared with only 60% in the UK.
+Reassurance about delivery, tracking goods and receiving all the relevant information are very important in France, more so than in the UK.
+85% of French consumers are happy to track every order, rather than just high-value items, compared with only 60% in the UK.

 Final point: in case of any queries or unexpected problems you should be ready to respond in French!
 Speak to a native French translator, preferably resident in France, to have your website and content translated and SEO optimised for the French market.
 They will be aware of the latest consumer and business information at home and will be able to localise your content so that it attracts customers in France.

 If you want to learn more about effective business communication in France, read my blog post Effective business communication in France.